 - Oils and tars

 In most cases land becomes contaminated as a result of past uses of the site where pollutants remain in the soil or groundwater, for example:

 - Military bases

-Some of the sites above have recently been brought forward by the government as part of their housebuilding drive, as outlined in the following article.
+Some of the sites above have recently been brought forward by the government as part of their housebuilding drive.

 How to determine if a site is contaminated?